create3000/x_ite/docs/_posts/components/VolumeRendering/BlendedVolumeStyle.md

 Specifies 2D textures used to determine weight values when weight function is set to TABLE.

+#### Warning

+Do not wrap extra quotation marks around these SFString enumeration values, since "quotation" "marks" are only used for MFString values.

 ### SFString [in, out] **weightFunction2** "CONSTANT" <small>["CONSTANT", "ALPHA0", "ALPHA1", "TABLE", "ONE_MINUS_ALPHA0", "ONE_MINUS_ALPHA1"]</small>

 Specifies 2D textures used to determine weight values when weight function is set to TABLE.

+#### Warning

+Do not wrap extra quotation marks around these SFString enumeration values, since "quotation" "marks" are only used for MFString values.

 ### SFNode [in, out] **weightTransferFunction1** NULL <small>[X3DTexture2DNode]</small>